-A battery of behavioural tests was performed on adult zebrafish (3-6 months-old) using mixed groups of both sexes: open field test, shoaling test, visually-mediated social preference (VMSP) test, black and white test, and aggression test (Supplementary Figure 2).
-All the experiments were performed with homozygous knockout fish (rbfox1^{sa15940/sa15940} and rbfox1^{del19/del19}), heterozygous (rbfox1^{sa15940/+} and rbfox1^{del19/+}) and wild-type (TL rbfox1^{+/+} and TU rbfox1^{+/+}) fish.
-A second batch of experiments was performed with the rbfox1^{sa15940} fish separating them by genotype and sex.
-In all cases, all fish were genotyped, sized-matched and maintained in groups of 13 for one week until the day of testing.
+A battery of behavioural tests was performed on adult zebrafish (3-6 months-old) using mixed groups of both sexes: open field test, shoaling test, visually-mediated social preference (VMSP) test, black and white test, and aggression test (Supplementary Figure 3).
+All the experiments were performed with homozygous knockout fish ($rbfox1^{sa15940/sa15940}$ and $rbfox1^{del19/del19}$), heterozygous ($rbfox1^{sa15940/+}$ and $rbfox1^{del19/+}$) and wild-type (TL $rbfox1^{+/+}$ and TU $rbfox1^{+/+}$) fish.
+In this first batch of experiments, the proportion of females in the tanks for both lines ranged from 50 to 70%.
+A second batch of experiments was performed with the $rbfox1^{sa15940}$ fish segregating them by genotype and sex.
+Sex was phenotypically determined as it cannot be genotyped in zebrafish ^{24,25}.
+In all instances, all fish were genotyped, sized-matched and 13 individuals were randomly selected per condition.
+These fish were then housed together in a single tank per condition for one week prior to and during the behavioural experiments.
+For each experiment, fish were placed in a different tank once tested to avoid retesting them and when the experiment was finished fish were housed together in the original tank.
+All tanks were kept in close proximity within the facility and were subjected to identical environmental and housing conditions.
+To prevent any potential housing bias, caretakers responsible for the fish were blind to both the genotype and experimental details.

 Experiments were completed between 9:00 and 18:00 and recorded using StreamPix 7 software (Norpix) and a digital camera.
 Fish were left for 30 minutes to habituate to the testing room before the experiment.
-The number of individuals in each group was calculated with GPower 3.1 24 to ensure adequate power to detect differences between groups in the behavioural tests.
-Genotypes were alternated during the experiments in order not to bias the results due to the time of day.
-Most of the measures were performed automatically with a tracking system.
-When any measure was manually quantified, we used a blinding system so that the experimenter did not know the genotype of the fish that was being analysed.
+To determine the appropriate number of individuals in each group, we utilized GPower 3.1 software 26.
+The calculation was based on data from previous experiments conducted within the same experimental setup, aiming to guarantee sufficient statistical power to detect differences between the groups in the behavioural tests without using more animals than necessary.
+During the experiments, genotypes were alternated to prevent any bias resulting from the time of day or other possible confounders and all individuals were tested in the same setup and testing tanks.
+Most of the measures were performed automatically using a tracking system and analysed using software, ensuring blinding of the data.
+However, for a few measures that required manual quantification, a retrospective blinding process was implemented to ensure that there was no bias during the manual quantification of phenotypes.
 Further details of the tests are described in the Supplementary Methods.